sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 {% endhighlight %}

 To optimize we need a function in which needs optimization.
 For this problem we're dealing with error in distances of several points, so we're using mean squared error for the loss function.
-In tensorflow the optimization for SGD needs a learning rate assigned.
-You can play around with this value, but I've found too high of a step size to not converge.
-For this I'm starting at 0.0001, just to demonstrate the the model learns, though it is very slow.
+In terms of actual optimizer functions we're going to look at 3 of them, namely SGD, SGD with momentum, and ADAM.
+I want to see how well they work in this problem as well as come up with the best optimizer to use for the final model.

 ### Training the network
 The last large step we need to implement is the code to actually train the network.